CSCfi/csc-user-guide/docs/computing/containers/overview.md

 can be launched from [Lustre parallel file system](https://docs.csc.fi/computing/lustre/) without privileged root access.
 Here are a few benefits that one can get by using containerised applications:

-- Shorter startup times: As containers have less overhead (no need to load OS !), they can be launched quite quckly.
+- Shorter startup times: As containers have less overhead (no need to load OS !), they can be launched quite quickly.
   You can easily see the differences in start-up times between a containerised application and the application installed directly from conda especially when run at scale.
 - File I/O throughput:  This is one of the biggest issues for Lustre file systems when I/O intensive jobs are deployed in HPC systems.
-Containers may not solve this issue, but at least when containerised application starts from a single image file, the number of requests for Lustre server node (OSS and MDS) are lesser as compared to conda-based installations where an excessive number of files needs to be loaded when application is launched.
+Containers may not solve this issue, but at least when containerised application starts from a single image file, the number of requests for Lustre server node (OSS and MDS) are lesser as compared to conda-based installations where an excessive number of files needs to be loaded when an application is launched.
 - Ease of portability: containerised applications can be deployed easily in different computing environments.
 - Reproducibility: Containerised applications run the same way regardless of where they are deployed.
 - Greater efficiency: As containers are lightweight in nature, CPU and Memory Utilization is not an issue.
-Thus, containerised applications are easy to scale-up across the cluster.
+Thus, containerised applications are easy to scale up across the cluster.
 - Ease of installation: Once you have singularity image, launching a container from the image is very easy.
 No real installation is needed for it.